- Related link Albion Road Multi-storey Car Park.

 - The exit is located at the centre front of the building.

-- At the time of our visit (September 2019) the car park lift was not working and there was no information about when or if it would be repaired.
+- At the time of our visit (April 2021) the car park lift was out of use and there was no information regarding when it would be repaired.

 - Without the lift, access from the public levels of the car park on level 3 upwards, including the Blue Badge bays, is by stairs only.